AlfonsoArriola/Fresh_City/README.md

-# README
+# Fresh City

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A ruby on rails project that allows admin to C.R.U.D. locations within the 5 boroughs of NYC that have free and/or cheap showers.

+features:

-* Ruby version
+* Ruby 2.5.1p57

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* i18n gem

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Devise gem

-* ...
+* Bootstrap